-The few sales that have occurred in the local market also provide some conflicting evidence, with some showing little or no change and others appearing to show a decline.
-We are aware of several sales that have fallen out of escrow over the past couple of months, which at least in some cases could imply that the prospective buyers believe that prices have declined.
+The few post-pandemic sales that have occurred in the local market provide some conflicting evidence, with some showing little or no apparent change in achievable prices and others appearing to show a decline.
 Overall, based on the preponderance of the available evidence it is considered likely that achievable apartment property prices have declined since March of 2020 in the regional market.